artemgilmanov/DataStructures/Array/about.md

 # Static and Dynamic Arrays

 Arrays are a fundamental data structure in computer science.
 They allow for the storage and manipulation of multiple elements under a single variable name.
 Despite their ubiquity in modern programming languages like C#, Python, and Java, their underlying mechanisms often remain hidden.
-In this post, we’ll demystify arrays by examining how they work at the memory level and explore their static and dynamic variants.
+In this document, arrays are demystified by examining how they work at the memory level and explore their static and dynamic variants.

 ## What Is an Array?